nikhilxb/xnode-db/viz/viz.md

  abstractive containers.
 If you call `GraphData.tick(1)` from your encoding vector, it will create a temporal container at temporal level 2.
 This new temporal container will look to fill itself with elements of temporal level 1 -- namely, your RNN temporal containers.
- Starting from the encoding vector, the new temporal container will look for the _outermost parent_ of each node in the graph and add it to its contents if it is of temporal level 1.
+ Starting from the encoding vector, the new temporal container will look for the _outermost parent_ (see `Nestable.get_outermost_parent()`) of each node in the graph and add it to its contents if it is of temporal level 1.
 All of your encoder is now in this new temporal container.
 When you call `GraphData.tick(1)` from the last output of your decoder, it'll wrap up just the decoder, since the outermost parent of the encoder nodes is now at temporal level 2.

  ### What about abstractive containers?
  Ops and containers can each belong to only one container -- so what if I wrap some ops in an abstractive container before calling `GraphData.tick(0)`?
 I earlier said we check if the ops are not already in a temporal container, but this "one container" rule makes that tricky.
-What if my abstractive container was already in a temporal container at level 1?
+What if my abstractive container was already in a level 1 temporal container?
 I wouldn't want to wrap it or its internals in another, new temporal container, because they already belong to one -- it's just not directly wrapping the ops themselves.
 The remedy here is to use the outermost parent again.
  When we propagate through the graph on `GraphData.tick(0)`, we check the outermost parent of each op we see and wrap that parent if its temporal level is 0.

  This also allows for abstractive containers to "swallow" time.
 An abstractive container can be wrapped around temporal containers; until you zoom in on the abstractive container, it will look like no temporal steps took place at all, and